mhausenblas/dnpipes/README.md

 A `dnpipes` implementation MUST support the following operations:

-- `push(TOPIC, MSG)` … executed by a participant in the publisher role this write a message `MSG` to a `dnpipes` called `TOPIC`.
+- `push(TOPIC, MSG)` … executed by a publisher, this writes the message `MSG` to a `dnpipes` called `TOPIC`.
-- `MSG <- pull(TOPIC)` … executed by a participant in the subscriber or consumer role this reads a message `MSG` from a `dnpipes` called `TOPIC`.
+- `MSG <- pull(TOPIC)` … executed by a subscriber, this reads a message from a `dnpipes` called `TOPIC`.
-- `reset(TOPIC)` … this is an action triggered by either a publisher or subscriber role that removes all messages from a `dnpipes` called `TOPIC`.
+- `reset(TOPIC)` … executed by either a publisher or consumer, this removes all messages from a `dnpipes` called `TOPIC`.

 The following MUST be true at any point in time:

 1. After `push` is executed by the publisher `MSG` MUST be available for `pull` to any participant until `reset` is triggered and has completed.
 1. A `pull` does not remove a message from a `dnpipes`, it merely delivers its content tot he consumer.
-1. The way how participants discover and connect to a `dnpipes` is outside of the scope of this specification.
+1. The way how participants discover a `dnpipes` is outside of the scope of this specification.

+Note concerning the last point: since there are many ways to implement service discovery in a distributed system we do not expect that an agreement can be found here hence we leave it up to the implementation how to go about it.
+The next sections shows an example using Kafka and DNS to achieve this.

 ## Reference implementation